mreider/agilemarkdown/docs/index.md

 3. A way to edit files, in a browser, for web users who don't know git or use text editors
 4. A way to organize external ideas, label things, send comments via email, track velocity, etc.

-## Installing the CLI
+## Compiling the CLI from source

-To install the CLI tool you need to have [GO](https://golang.org/doc/install) installed.
+To install the CLI from source tool you need to have [GO](https://golang.org/doc/install) installed.

 Get the Go library